-The pace and impact of economic recovery on the nonprofit market remains uncertain and, consequently, we expect that our operating environment will continue to be challenging in 2011 as existing and prospective customers remain cautious in their expenditure decisions.
-Notwithstanding these conditions, we remain focused on execution, investing in our key growth initiatives and strengthening our leadership position.
-To the extent our operating results continue to be challenged by a weakened economic environment, we will focus on controlling and, as necessary, reducing costs and expenses of our operations to achieve our targeted level of profitability.
+During 2011, we experienced overall growth in revenue and have begun to see increases in charitable giving levels.
+However, we continue to believe the pace and impact of economic recovery on the nonprofit market remains uncertain.
+We expect that our operating environment will continue to be challenging in 2012 as existing and prospective customers remain cautious in their expenditure decisions.
+Notwithstanding these conditions, we remain focused on execution of our key growth initiatives and strengthening our leadership position, while achieving our targeted level of profitability.
+We also plan to continue to invest in our back office processes and the infrastructure that supports our subscription-based offerings to achieve optimal scalability of our operations as we execute on our key growth initiatives.